 What to Pack

 SLEEPING BAG: Nighttime temperatures in the desert vary greatly depending on the season.
-When evening lows dip around freezing, we use the Feathered Friends Egret UL 20 Women’s Sleeping Bag and the REI Magma 10 Men’s Sleeping Bag.
+When evening lows dip around freezing, we use the REI Magma 15 and Feathered Friends Swallow YF 20 sleeping bags.
 When nighttime lows are 40°F or higher we prefer lightweight quilts like the Enlightened Equipment Revelation.
 Here’s a list of our favorite lightweight sleeping bags/quilts.

 WATER PURIFIER: We used the SteriPEN Ultra as our main purification method on this trip.
 It’s lightweight, works fast, and doesn’t require any pumping/squeezing or chemicals.
 Check out our best water purifiers list for our other top recommendations.